ttulka/recursive-expressions/README.md

 grammar.matches("a");     // true
 ```

-Epsilon is a shortcut for a empty rule:
+Epsilon is a shortcut for an empty rule:
 ```
 RecexpGrammar grammar = RecexpGrammar.builder()
     .rule("epsilon", "")